Church response to COVID-19

 CEC is an ecumenical fellowship of 114 churches from Orthodox, Protestant, and Anglican traditions, across Europe.
 Amidst the COVID-19 crisis, we are constantly accompanying our Member Churches, National Councils of Churches and Organisations in Partnership in prayer and solidarity.

-CEC recommends to follow instructions and information from the World Health Organization and local authorities.
-The WHO website contains necessary and latest information and advice for individuals, organisations, and countries on measures of precaution and mitigation.
+CEC recommends following instructions and information from the World Health Organization and local authorities.
+The WHO website contains the necessary and latest information and advice for individuals, organisations, and countries on measures of precaution and mitigation.

-To ensure safety and health of its staff and community at large, CEC together with the Churches’ Commission for Migrants in Europe has taken strict measures, cancelling operations in its Brussels and Strasbourg office, complying with instructions from local authorities, working on its programmes online.
+To ensure the safety and health of its staff and community at large, CEC together with the Churches’ Commission for Migrants in Europe has taken strict measures, canceling operations in its Brussels and Strasbourg office, complying with instructions from local authorities, working on its programmes online.

 How is CEC responding?